kimolijones/WSSLinfo/README.md

 Run This Webapp
 -----
 To run on your computer via localhost, clone this repository and `cd` into it.
-Then run `streamlit run app.py` in the terminal.
-Otherwise, try out the app [here](https://kimolijones-wsslinfo-app-lb4n89.streamlit.app/)
+Then run `$ streamlit run app.py` in the terminal.
+Otherwise, try out the app [here](https://kimolijones-wsslinfo-app-lb4n89.streamlit.app/).